 All the cement jointing was cut out, prepared and re-pointed using lime.

 We proceeded to work our way down the building, cutting out joints and re-pointing as we went.
 The stone used in the construction of the hotel is Hurdwick stone and is sometimes called ‘Greenstone’ hence its colour.
 The volcanic stone is local and came from a quarry at Hurdwick which is just a few miles up the road and it has been extensively used in Tavistock and the surrounding areas since the Medieval times for the construction of countless prestigious buildings in and around the Tavistock area.
-It is very soft by nature and doesn’t weather very well and susceptible to decay.
+It is very soft by nature and doesn’t weather very well and susceptible to frost damage and decay.
 The quarry is no longer working.

 The lime mortar we used needed to be softer than the stone so we used a gauge consisting of five parts silver sand, one part yellow sand and two parts lime putty with the addition of ten percent pozzolan.